y-ashaswini/Muse/README.md

 What this project is about:

 1. Type in absolutely anything you like
-2. Search
+2. Specify the number of searches you want to see (default = 5)
+3. Click on search
-3. Downlaod one of the several options and enjoy!
+4. Downlaod one of the several options - and enjoy!

 # Getting Started with Create React App